nkb-bd/wp-plugin-matrix/README.md

 2. Update all namespaces from `WpBoilerplate` to `YourPluginName`
 3. Update all function prefixes from `wp_boilerplate_` to `your_plugin_name_`
 4. Update all constants from `WP_BOILERPLATE_` to `YOUR_PLUGIN_NAME_`
+5. Update the custom autoloader to use your namespace
-5. Update composer.json and package.json with your plugin information
+6. Update composer.json and package.json with your plugin information

+The script is designed to work without requiring Composer, making it compatible with the plugin's custom PHP autoloader.

 ### UI Components Library